Vu0401/vswarm/README.md

 pip install git+https://github.com/Vu0401/vswarm.git
 ```

-Ensure you have Ollama installed if you plan to use Ollama models.
-Download and follow the installation instructions from the [official website](https://ollama.com).
+Make sure you have Ollama installed if you plan to use Ollama models.
+You can download Ollama and follow the installation instructions from the [official website](https://ollama.com).

-If using an Ollama model, pull the required model before running:
+After installing Ollama, launch it and use the following command to pull the required model:

 ```shell
 ollama pull deepseek-r1:1.5b